 Incense said, “How far are we?
 Is it quicker to go back or continue on?
 Either way, we are doomed without water.
 The sun will not forgive us for being foolish.!”

 “Don’t you think a better plan is to find water, Mother?
-I have my walking stick.
+I have my walking rod.
 Let’s go on.
-I’ll find us water soon enough.”
+I’ll find water soon enough.”

-The travel slowed to a crawl.
-Ishmael, with sharp, trained eyes, scanned the sand for any sign of moisture.
+The travel slowed to a crawl as Ishmael, with sharp, trained eyes, scanned the sand for any sign of moisture.
 Six times he made exploratory digs into the sand without finding water.
 The seventh time, water began pooling in the hole he had dug.

 Incense shouted, “Fill!
 Fill!
 Give us water to live by, god of Abram and Osiris and Poseidon and Zeus and whoever!”
 She looked upon her son with the sudden reverence of a mother suddenly seeing her son as a man. ~ He is worthy to be my father’s grandson! ~

-Their two water pouches filled, soon enough they traveled on and came to the Egyptian Way of HorusRs.
+Their two water pouches filled, they traveled on and came to the Way of Horus Road.
 They joined a caravan traveling to Memphis but left it outside the city gates.

 She said, “We will camp here tonight and watch the Sunrise Ceremony in the morning.
-I will show you the glory of civilization and then we will enter the court of my Fparents."
+I will show you the glory of civilization and then we will enter the court of my parents."

 The arrogant, wild, exuberant boy-man was humbled by the calling forth of Osiris by High-Priestess Hathor.
 As full of himself as he was, he was still a small village boy being exposed to the most sophisticated city in the world.
 He tried not to expose his awe, but this would be only his first encounter with a wonder in a city filled with wonders.